 Last week, our visual design team attended the 2016 Design Thinkers Conference at the Sony Centre in downtown Toronto.
 As always, there was a wide range of talks from which to choose.
 And as always, it was a challenge to select which ones to see.
 So many interesting people and perspectives!

 The theme of this year’s conference was “Confessions.”
 Here’s a glimpse at the concept from an excerpt from the program book:

 Every designer has secrets.
 Guilty pleasures that we’d never admit to others in the industry.
 Indulgences we allow ourselves that inspire and inform our work. …we share the common experiences that can inhibit or foster effective communications and identify strategies to achieve new heights of design greatness.

 This theme was interesting and showed through in the conference signage and collateral but it didn’t always speak to the content of the talks (the ones I was able to attend anyway).
 I wanted to share another idea, one that seemed to have woven itself through the content of the conference: Adaptation.

-I’ve selected 3 of my favorite talks to share both the interesting viewpoints heard and how this adaptation theme popped up.
+I’ve selected 3 of my favourite talks to share both the interesting viewpoints heard and how this adaptation theme popped up.

 Source: Merriam-Webster’s Learner’s Dictionary